 Slowly beat milk into the mixture and once mixed add vanilla and maple syrup and mix well.

 Remove from stove and add pecans or cranberries to the mixture and stir until evenly coated.

-Spoon the mixture into the ice tray to mould or pour on baking sheet and smooth evenly.
+Spoon the mixture into the ice tray to mold or pour on baking sheet and smooth evenly.

 Refrigerate for 1 hour and serve when ready to eat.